Phil-Code/be-nc-news/readme.md

-articles display a dynamic count of the number of comments associated with them articles can be paginated and display a dynamic count taking into account filter queries users can post, patch and delete comments user can post and patch articles users can post topics
+articles display a dynamic count of the number of comments associated with them articles can be paginated and display a dynamic count taking into account filter queries users can post, patch and delete comments user can post and patch and delete articles users can post topics